(Updated Feb. 28)

 Beyond the obvious – that the beoutQ situation has been terrible for the rights holders and content owners who are losing revenue daily to piracy – it’s noteworthy that so much information has been made available about it.

-Readers who are unfamiliar with beoutQ should read these reference materials thoroughly.
+Readers who are unfamiliar with beoutQ should read these above-linked reference materials thoroughly.

 Because it’s so big, the victims clearly decided to take a public stance as a way to educate the video industry about the very real risks and losses, and to help spur law enforcement, government agencies and regulators into action.
 This level of awareness across the broader video industry is only good.